Tam-Taro/Advanced-SEL-Filtering/README.md

   > Remember to personalize your imported config by going to `Filters` -> `Language`.
 Select all the languages you may be watching on Stremio as `Required Languages`.
 Then copy those same ones into `Preferred Languages`, then sort/rank at the bottom according to your preference.
 Keep `Dubbed, Dual Audio, Multi, Unknown` in these two lists as they may contain streams of your preferred languages.

 ## 🧩 Recommended Setup
 This is my recommended setup that should work for most of you.
-If you just want a finished template, then import the AIOStreams json linked above.
+If you just want a finished template, then import & use one of the templates described above.
 Otherwise read on to customize your current AIOStreams instance.

 ### **Sorting**
 - __Global Sort Order Type:__  `Cached`